 Technology companies have been obsessed with ‘hands-free’ ‘voice recognition’ technology for years.
 They envision a Matrix-like world where computer users are too lazy to even move their fingertip to click a mouse button, flip a light switch, or turn a car key.
 Instead, their future has us all perpetually online, hooked up to our computers, shopping and buying things with our thoughts, voices and digital bank accounts.
 The capability has been around for years.
 And so has the ability to abuse it.

-A software developer came forward a couple weeks ago to warn the world that the spying and listening bug in Google Chrome, while brought to their attention months ago, has yet to be fixed.
+A software developer came forward a couple of weeks ago to warn the world that the spying and listening bug in Google Chrome, while brought to their attention months ago, has yet to be fixed.
 The voice recognition development site Talater.com thus begins its warning to global computer users.

 “By exploiting bugs in Google Chrome, malicious sites can activate your microphone and listen in on anything said around your computer, even after you’ve left those sites,” the whistleblower warns, “Even while not using your computer – conversations, meetings and phone calls next to your computer may be recorded and compromised.”